Wildlife Migration and Movement

 4. Work with us or another wildlife conservation organization to restore and conserve wildlife habitat on your property

 Increasing the biodiversity of your own property is one way to help offset the loss of wildlife habitat elsewhere.
 On larger properties, this might include creating a range of natural habitats that encourage use by a variety of species.
-There are many ways to improve your property for wildlife and, in some cases, financial assistance or tax incentives to help you in the process.
-Here are just a few of the resources and programs that are available to land owners and managers.
+There are many ways to improve your property for wildlife, and, in some cases, financial assistance or tax incentives to help you in the process.
+Here are just a few of the resources and programs available to landowners and managers.

 ODFW: Wildlife Habitat Conservation and Management Program (WHCMP)